javelinsoft/CheckFileTypes/README.md

-# File Type Checker
+# File Extensions Counter
-A Python script that adds a **"Check File Types"** option to the Windows right-click context menu.
+A Python script that adds a **"Count The File Extensions"** option to the Windows right-click context menu.
 Count file types and open random folders with ease!

 ![File Type Checker](https://github.com/user-attachments/assets/802e592a-4a91-4a9e-9685-ddfed024ea3e)